 Now that you know which demands are causing problems, a little introspection is warranted.
 Why are those demands the ones that occur the most and/or take more time to solve?

-Focus on your demand management processes and try to find where the chokepoints slowing you and the whole process down are.
+You can focus on your demand management processes and try to find where the chokepoints slowing you and the whole process down are.

 Can you properly analyze your results?